forguncyglobal/forguncyglobal.github.io/docs/3-getting-started/1-tutorials.md

 20. Click on **Home**->**Start** to check the result in the web browser.

 ## Charts
-The lesson is about adding a chart for the list view that you have created.
+The lesson is about adding a chart for the listview that you have created.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Hpf1MVN_3aQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Go to **Lessons** and open **Charts**.
 Either you can follow on screen instructions or the steps mentioned below:

-1. Select the list view for which you want to add chart.
+1. Select the listview for which you want to add chart.
 2. Go to **Insert** tab->**Column**.
 3. Click and select the chart.
 4. You can change the chart's location, resize width and height similar to excel.